eldelto/core/cmd/diatom/README.md

 4. Efficiency - be reasonable efficient in both time and space requirements but always provide an escape hatch to the host language

+## Problems

+The `exit` instruction is equal to 0 which means whenever rogue code jumps to a wrong memory address the VM just exists gracefully, which is not exactly what we want.
+Maybe we can introduce an additional instruction `abort` for value 0 and move `exit` to 1 so we can distinguish this.

 ## TODO

+- [ ] Reorder instructions so `ret` & `call` have well-defined values
 - [ ] Implement debugging tool
 - [ ] Start the repl with `diatom repl`
 - [ ] Read programs from stdin instead of files